 The announcement was seen by industry observers as one more sign that flat-panel television and microdisplay technologies are rapidly replacing the cathode-ray tube, which has ruled the television roost since the birth of technology.

-It was also another in a list of TV factories in the United States shuttered in the past year in favor of more competitive Asian-made goods.
+It was also another in a list of U.S. television factories that have been shuttered in the past year in favor of more competitive Asian-made goods.

-Most recently, the Horseheads, N.Y., plant had been used to manufacture 32-inch and 36-inch picture tubes for a category of televisions that has come under increasing price pressure from the explosive growth in flat-panel plasma and LCD television imports.
+Most recently, the Horseheads, N.Y. plant had been used to manufacture 32- and 36-inch picture tubes for a category of televisions that has come under increasing price pressure from the explosive growth in flat-panel plasma and LCD television imports.

-The MT Picture Display Company will continue to manufacture large-tube CRTs at its Troy, Ohio facility.
+The MT Picture Display Company will continue to manufacture large-tube CRTs at its Troy, Ohio facility, although that facility has also recently seen staff reductions.